vkostyanetsky/RFQ/README.md

 # 🏪 🛍️ 💰 RFQ

 This is a little and functionally truncated part of a large project.
-I published it as a working example of an external web interface for 1C:Enterprise, which does not use internal web client.
+I published it as a working example of an external web interface for 1C:Enterprise, which does not use the internal web client.

 I hope it will help someone who has no clue how to solve a some similar task.